ArdanaLabs/ardana-dollar/utxo-design.md

 *Known issue: we need to enable vote cancellation to permit reasonable market actions on the part of $DANA token holders, such as purchasing additional tokens and voting a with additional resources.
 This action is subject to change, additionally we need to prevent malicious ProposalFactories from creating an infinite lock*

 Validation rules:
-- LockForVotingAct.voterAddress must have signed this transaction
+- LockForVotingAct.voterAddress must have signed this transaction or include a utxo from that address if it is a validatorHash
+- `LockForVotingAct.address` and `UserStakeDetail.address` must match.

 inputs:
 - fee/collateral UTXO (from USER)